-- Your annual Deductible is lower. - The Plan pays a greater share of your covered medical expenses. - You have Out-of-Pocket Maximums that limit your share of medical expenses each year. - You do not have to file Claims because PPO Providers file them for you.
+• There is no annual Deductible.

-- Your PPO Physician or Hospital automatically handles Preauthorization and Hospital concurrent reviews. - You generally cannot be Balance Billed.
+- The Plan pays a greater share of your covered medical expenses. - You do not have to file Claims because PPO Providers file them for you. - PPO Physicians and Hospitals automatically handle Preauthorization and Hospital concurrent reviews. - You generally cannot be Balance Billed.